romanown/d3-react-tree/README.md

-This is an implementation of the bl.ocks Collapsible Tree developed using d3.v4, stateles React components and Redux
+This is an implementation of the bl.ocks Collapsible Tree developed using d3 v4, React and Redux

 View on Git Pages
 -----------------